During your visit, your health care provider looks for clues that may indicate contributing factors. Your appointment will likely include a:

 - Be prepared.
 Having towels handy or using disposable pads on your bed may ease your worry and contain any leakage.

-Being incontinent is never the norm as you age.
-Treatments are usually available to significantly reduce the effects of incontinence on your life.
-Stress incontinence can often be cured.
+Incontinence is not a normal part of aging.
+Treatments are usually available to cure or significantly reduce the effects of stress incontinence on your life.

 Preparing for your appointment

 Your health care provider may have you fill out a questionnaire to make a preliminary assessment of your stress incontinence symptoms.
 You may also be asked to keep a bladder diary for a few days.
 In a bladder diary, you record when, how much and what kind of fluids you consume, as well as when and how much you urinate and when you experience incontinence episodes.

 Your diary may reveal patterns that help your provider understand your symptoms and identify contributing factors.
 This may reduce the need for more invasive testing.

 Specialized testing may require referral to a specialist in urinary disorders for men and women (urologist) or a specialist in urinary disorders in women (urogynecologist).

 To get the most from your visit to your health care provider, prepare in advance:

 - Make a list of any symptoms you're experiencing.
 Include when urine leakage occurs.

 - Make a list of any medications, herbs or vitamin supplements you take.
 Some over-the-counter supplements can irritate the urinary tract.
 Include doses and how often you take the medication.

 - Have a family member or close friend accompany you.
 You may be given a lot of information at your visit, and it can be difficult to remember everything.